jason4151/cloudformation/README.md

 ## Compute
 ### EC2
 Templates prefaced with `ec2` create the respective service utilizing an EC2 instance.
+Additional services utilized within these templates:
+* IAM
+* S3
+* CodeDeploy
+* CodePipeline
+* Secrets Manager
+* Route 53

 ### ECS
 The `ecs.yml` template creates an Amazon ECS cluster with auto scaling for an application.
 The `ecs-fargate.yml` template creates an ECS Fargate Serverless deployment using an example application.